Morna (music): Harmonic structure

 In its most traditional form, the morna obeys a cycle of fifths.
 The harmonic progression starts in a chord (the tonic) of a certain tonality, the second chord is the lower fifth (the subdominant), the third chord is the same as the first and the fourth chord is the upper fifth (the dominant seventh).
 These chords — tonic, dominant seventh, subdominant — have in Cape Verde the popular names of “primeira”, “segunda” and “terceira” (first, second and third) respectively of the tonality in question.
 For example, if the music is being performed in an A minor tonality, the A minor chord has the name “primeira de Lá menor” (A minor's first), the E 7th chord has the name of “segunda de Lá menor” (A minor's second) and the D minor chord has the name of “terceira de Lá menor” (A minor's third).

 However, this structure corresponds to the most basic and most primary harmonic sequence of the morna.
 First, this structure has been enriched later with the so-called passing chords (see below under History).
 Second, this structure is by no means mandatory.
-Several composers, specially recent composers, employ different chord progressions.
+Several composers, especially recent composers, employ different chord progressions.